Healthy Hobbies: The Benefits of Bike Riding for Seniors

 Stay in a Higher Gear

-According to a scientific study, one of the benefits of biking for seniors is that it keeps older adults physically young.
+One of the benefits of biking for seniors is that it keeps older adults physically young.
 It prevents the loss of muscle mass and strength that’s common with age.
 The same study also revealed other benefits of riding a bicycle included its positive effect on the immune system, which kept it working as well as that of a younger person.
 Like many hobbies, cycling offers a social component that supports mental health and combats depression.
 It’s a great shared activity to do with family and friends, or in a club or group that encourages bicycling for seniors.

 Best Bikes for Seniors: How to Choose